Forex Trading versus Stock Trading

 And some would argue that your chances of making a regular income from forex trading are much greater than if you put your money on the NYSE or Nasdaq.

 Yes, there are some similarities, but they are not of much relevance when you think about what matters in trading.
-Stocks trade on ordered markets and well-regulated exchanges.
+Stock trading happens on ordered markets and well-regulated exchanges.
 Stocks are volatile enough to day trade.
 You can certainly apply the principles of technical analysis to the stock markets, and many traders do this with some success.

 And, the mechanics of trading in the forex market are mostly the same: Bid-and-ask prices move up and down throughout the trading day, and a trader can go either long or short in a given stock.
 Traders use all the same basic types of orders on stock exchanges as in forex trading.